-The Group's governance arrangements have been embedded in the business since the end of 2021.
-The ARCC, which was established in October 2021, has met six times during 2022 whilst the Board has met ten times through the year.
+The Group's Board is supported by the Utmost Group's Audit, Risk and Compliance Committee ("ARCC").
+The ARCC has met five times during 2023 whilst the Board has met seven times through the year.
 The operating subsidiaries within the Group are governed by their constitutional documents, local law and regulation and the Shareholder Agreement.
-As such each operating subsidiary has its own governance arrangements, which are broadly aligned across the Utmost Group.
+As such each operating subsidiary has its own governance arrangements, which are broadly aligned across Utmost Group.